 SimplePractice is designed for therapists, social workers, psychologists and counselors.
 Its features include support for progress, chart and psychotherapy notes, ICD-10 autocomplete, treatment plan tracking and support for mental status exams.

-It also offers credit card processing, autopay functions, electronic claim filing, a secure messaging platform and a client portal.
+It also offers credit card processing, autopay functions, electronic claim filing, a secure messaging platform and a patient portal.

-The TherapyNotes platform includes practice management and EMR software.
-The system includes the ability to track clinician schedules, patient appointments with corresponding notes and billing within the scheduling system.
+The TherapyNotes platform includes both practice management and EMR software.
+The system includes the ability to track clinician schedules, patient appointments with corresponding notes and billing within the scheduling software.